What to See in Porto in 2 Days

 After breakfast head to the Clérigos Church (you should get there around 10 am).
 The most famous part of the Baroque Church is its emblematic bell tower, the Clérigos Tower.
 When you’ve visited the temple, we recommend walking up its 200 steps and admiring the impressive panoramic views of the city centre.

 Once you get back down, turn right on Rúa San Filipe de Nery and at the end of the street, turn left down Rúa das Carmelitas.
-One of the world’s most spellbinding bookstores is situated in Rúa das Carmelitas, 144.
-The Livraria Lello & Irmão was used for inspiration by Harry Potter’s bestselling author.
-It is definitely worth visiting its interior.
+At number 144 is the Lello e Irmao Bookshop, a dreamy bookshop that is believed to have been used as a set for scenes in films such as Harry Potter.

 Continue along Rúa das Carmelitas until you get to Rúa do Carmo.
 Here take the vintage tram nº 22, which runs past the beautiful Carmo Church.